 - Wound care: A case report published in 2017 in the Journal of Pain and Symptom Management showed that CBD and THC applied topically could offer effective pain and symptom management for malignant wounds.

 It's not entirely clear whether infused topicals are genuinely effective, but consumers seem to feel improvements.
 The Arthritis Foundation surveyed 2,600 patients with arthritis and found that 79% of respondents had considered CBD use or had already used it, either as an alternative to other pain-relieving balms or anti-inflammatory prescription medications such as NSAIDs.

 How does CBD muscle balm work?

-Topical CBD products work locally on specific parts of the body, potentially helping soothe pain on areas such as joints or particular muscles.
-CBD gets absorbed by the skin and doesn't enter the bloodstream.
-As such, the balm affects the body similarly to over-the-counter topical creams to relieve pain for a certain amount of time.
+Topical CBD products work locally on specific parts of the body, potentially helping soothe pain in areas such as joints or particular muscles.
+CBD gets absorbed by the skin but doesn't enter the bloodstream.
+As such, the balm affects the body similarly to over-the-counter topical creams that relieve pain for a certain amount of time.

 CBD muscle balm interacts with the high concentration of cannabinoid receptors in the skin.
 These receptors are part of the body's endocannabinoid system, which is responsible for maintaining homeostasis across many bodily functions, including pain management.

-Most consumers rub the CBD topical into their skin where the pain is localized and allow the cannabinoids to work.
-Some balms also use essential oils such as peppermint oil or menthol, which adds a cooling sensation to the skin and has analgesic and anti-inflammatory properties.
+Most consumers rub the CBD topical into their skin where the pain is located.
+A carrier molecule of some sort is required to allow the CBD to penetrate the skin barrier and affect muscles and other tissue within the body.
+Some balms also use essential oil such as peppermint or menthol, which adds a cooling sensation to the skin and has analgesic and anti-inflammatory properties.